pagauthier/CVplugins/README.md

 ## Usage
 Load one of the plugin in your FX track.
 Automate them to create CV.
 Few of the plugins are creating either unipolar or bipolar CV in 1-chn or 8-chn version.
 This is for simple automation.
 Other plugins are converting midi note to gate, and CV (velocity + note).

+## Future development
+1. Midi note to simple CV Decay envelop for and percussion.
+2. Midi note with full ADSR envelop.

 ## Authors
 Philippe-Aubert Gauthier, 2017, philippe_aubert_gauthier@hotmail.com, www.st-pierre-gauthier.com